 3 Types of Monaka Rice Wafer Snacks

-When you think of traditional Japanese confections or Wagashi with sweet red bean paste “Anko (餡子)“, what comes to mind?
+When you think of traditional Japanese confections or Wagashi with sweet red bean paste “Anko (餡子)“, what comes to your mind first?

-As the green links above show, I posted articles about Manju, Daifuku, Dorayaki, and Yokan before, so today I will talk about the rest, Monaka.
+As the above green links show, I posted articles about Manju, Daifuku, Dorayaki, and Yokan before.
+And today, I will talk about the rest, Monaka.

 Monaka Ice Cream

-The second type is the Monaka treat known as ice cream.
-This type consists of 2 thin crisp rice wafers filled with ice cream, typically vanilla or matcha ice cream.
-Additionally, some Monaka ice creams have a thin chocolate bar in the middle.
+The second type is Monaka ice cream.
+It consists of 2 crisp rice wafers filled with ice cream, typically vanilla or matcha flavor, and sometimes a thin chocolate bar is embedded in the middle.

 Monaka in Japanese Cuisine